Fundamentals

 Numeric Types

 All numeric types in Mathematics.NET implement the IComplex interface.
 Unlike INumberBase, this interface defines the method Conjugate, which makes operations that accept either complex or real numbers as parameters more robust.
+To create a numeric type, users must also specify a backing type that implements the IBinaryNumber interface.
+This means int, BigInteger, and double are all valid backing types.

 Complex Numbers